brandonb927/brandonb-sites/brandonb.ca/_pages/uses.md

 ### Menubar

-- [Bartender](https://www.macbartender.com/) - hides apps in your menubar and allows for a hotkey to show them
+- [Ice](https://github.com/jordanbaird/Ice) - hides apps in your menubar and allows for a hotkey to show them
 - [stats](https://github.com/exelban/stats) - a menubar app to show stats about your system
-- [Kap](https://getkap.co/) - a beautiful minimalist screen recorder
+- [Flameshot](https://flameshot.org/) - screen recorder/screenshot tool
 - [Stay](https://cordlessdog.com/stay/) - I've never been happy with macOS window management when plugging in a display, this tool allows you to store window locations on a per-display configuration basis, and even a per-app basis
 - [Hyperduck](https://sindresorhus.com/hyperduck) — Send links from iOS to your Mac